Ethan Cepuran

 Ethan Cepuran (born May 13, 2000) is an American speed skater who represented the United States at the 2022 Winter Olympics.

 Career

-Cepuran competed at the 2018 World Junior Speed Skating Championships and won a silver medal in the mass start event.
+At the junior level, Cepuran competed at the 2018 World Junior Speed Skating Championships and won a silver medal in the mass start event.

 Cepuran won the 5,000 metres event at the 2022 U.S. Olympic Team Trials, becoming the first speed skater to qualify for the Olympic team.
 He represented the United States at the 2022 Winter Olympics in the 5000 metres and team pursuit where he won a bronze medal.

+Cepuran competed at the Four Continents Speed Skating Championships in 2024 and won a gold medal in the team pursuit.
+He again competed at the Four Continents Speed Skating Championships in 2025 and won a gold medal in the team pursuit.

+Cepuran represented the United States at the 2025 World Single Distances Speed Skating Championships and won a gold medal in the team pursuit, along with Emery Lehman and Casey Dawson.
+This was the United States' first World Single Distances Championship gold medal in the team pursuit since 2011.